Text Link

 Additionally, when the core body temperature drops, there is a shift in the body's blood circulation.
 The body knows it has to adapt to ensure the person survives and directs the blood circulation to focus its energy on the vital internal organs instead of the hands and feet.
 This survival mechanism results in cold hands and feet.2

-Another reason for cold hands in individuals with AN can be iron deficiency, which contributes to cold hands and feet.8
+Another reason for anorexia cold hands can be iron deficiency, which contributes to cold hands and feet.8

 As the blood flow is decreased to the fingers, less oxygen reaches the fingertips.
 When skin or tissues are oxygenated, they should have a healthy pinkness that indicates vitality.
 With less oxygen, the normal pink color changes to blue.2